 2. Confirm Transfer Credit Options

 If you went to college before, you may be eligible to use your previous college coursework to transfer credits.
-Inquire if you can transfer college credits previously earned in a different capacity and whether you can use exam credits and work experience as college credits.
+Inquire if you can transfer college credits previously earned in a different capacity, and whether you can use exam credits and work experience as college credits.

 3. Take a Placement Test

 Contact the college admissions office at your graduate school of choice to determine whether you need to take a placement test.
 A placement test judges your math, reading, and writing skills to ensure they meet the school’s requirements.
 If not, you will need to take a remedial test.
-For advanced degrees such as law degrees, you will need to take an entrance exam.
+For advanced degrees, such as law degrees, you will need to take an entrance exam.

-4. Apply for Financial Aid
+4. Apply for Financial Aid (If Applicable)

 5. Register for Classes

-After you’re done with the above you can then select your classes.
+After you’re done with the above, you can then select your classes.
 Choose classes that excite you and are within your field of interest to avoid burnout early on in your studies.

 Alternatives to College for 35-Year-Olds

 If you are thinking of going back to college at 35, a four-year degree in a traditional classroom is not your only option.
-There are many alternatives to college that you should consider especially when you take into account all the responsibilities you have.
+There are many alternatives to college that you should consider, especially when you take into account all the responsibilities you have.

 Coding Bootcamps

 A coding bootcamp is a short and intense training program aimed at developing market-ready skills in the tech profession.
 Coding bootcamps are the best way for adult students who are thinking of either enhancing their skills further or breaking into a career in tech.
-With the right bootcamp, you can land a well-paying job without a degree.

 Pros of Coding Bootcamps